muneebkhan4/Book-Writer-Platform/README.md

 ```
 You can use the existing author and collaborator from db.json OR you can just sign up and create new.

 In db.json,

-email for author is: author1@abc.com
+Email for author is: author1@abc.com

-password for author is: password
+Password for author is: password

-email for author is: collaborator1@abc.com
+Email for author is: collaborator1@abc.com

-password for author is: password
+Password for author is: password

 Password is saved in db.json in hash that's why I am mentioning here.